elastic/apm-agent-nodejs/README.md

 ## Uncaught exceptions

-The client captures uncaught exceptions automatically and reports them to Opbeat.
-To disable this, set the configuration option `captureExceptions` to `false` when initializing the Opbeat client.
+The agent captures uncaught exceptions automatically and reports them to Opbeat.
+To disable this, set the configuration option `captureExceptions` to `false` when initializing the Opbeat agent.

 You can enable capturing of uncaught exceptions later by calling the `handleUncaughtExceptions()` function.
 This also gives you the option to